federico-peyrani/middleware-rest/README.md

 Launch the `main` method in the `Main` class, for the time being, the system stores all the information in primary storage only, meaning that any information about users and uploaded images is lost once the JVM is stopped.

+Connect to <http://localhost:4567/login> with a browser to test the functionalities of the system.

 ## More info

 Breakdown of the API endpoints: <https://app.swaggerhub.com/apis-docs/federico-peyrani/middleware-technologies>